leomrtns/super_distance/README.md

 They can be with respect to a particular tree-to-tree distance, or to a set of distances &mdash; in which case no single supertree will be a global optimum.
 Right now they neglect branch lengths, but work seamlessly with mul-trees.
+The quartet supertree would be implemented here (as the ASTRAL algorithm).
+(&#x26D4; *unfinished*, currently the user cannot chose this model).

 ### Consensus trees
 If all the input trees share the same leaf set (i.e. the same species, with no missing data), then we can estimate the consensus trees.
-In all supertree methods above we assume one sample tree per gene family, but here we can create weightings per gene tree file &mdash; nexus files are particularly suited for large collections since they have a translation table for leaf names, and allow for compact distributions of topologies (as in the `.trprobs` files of MrBayes, for instance).
+In all supertree methods above we assume one sample tree per gene family, but here we can create weightings per gene tree file &mdash; nexus files are particularly suited for large collections since they have a translation table for leaf names, and allow for compact distributions of topologies (as in the `.trprobs` files of MrBayes, for instance) (&#x26D4; *unfinished*, currently the user cannot chose this mode; I would offer it as another program).

 ## License
 Copyright (C) 2019-today  [Leonardo de Oliveira Martins](https://github.com/leomrtns)

-super_sptree is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version (http://www.gnu.org/copyleft/gpl.html).
+super\_distance is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version (http://www.gnu.org/copyleft/gpl.html).